 1.3.2 REPL: The console, your new best friend

 REPL is a really convenient method of developing software.
-With a compiled language your code is effectively dead until you compile it and start up the binary.
-At that moment you're code is working for you but you have little or no control over it.
-Sure you can get into the debugger and use a nifty feature like edit and continue but the possibilities that that gives you are fairly limited.
-Many dynamic languages have a concept REPL.
+With a compiled language, your code is effectively dead until you compile it and start up the binary.
+At that moment you're code is working for you, but you have little or no control over it.
+Sure you can get into the debugger and use a nifty feature like edit and continue, but the possibilities that that gives you are fairly limited.
+Many dynamic languages have a concept known as REPL.

 REPL often manifests itself as a type of interactive console in which you type a line of code.
 As you may recall from our earlier discussion, that line of code will be read by the console; then evaluated by the console and the yielded result will be printed in the console after which the console will loop to read the next statement you feed it.